 Anyone that has studied genomics at school will remember the basic principles, which describe how gene frequency with a population is directly proportional to the environmental advantage that it may express phenotypically.
+And we recently also tried some exceptional genomic analysis software which is very much worth a mention as it’s simply incredible what it can do.
 Consequently, as environments change, then so do the frequencies of those genes throughout the population.
 This process is the precursor to evolutionary diversity as, when two genetically identical populations become isolated, the environmental conditions on either side of the divide will vary, causing differences in the gene frequency.
 Given enough separation time the two species will diverge enough to become separate, genetically isolated organisms.
 As speciation continues to produce varying forms of life then some types will outcompete others for similar biological niches.

 The principles properly describe what is observed in the natural world, and this has been demonstrated through many lines of reasoning, fossil records, genetics, phylogenetics, embryology and so on… but leaves each species at the mercy of their adaptive capability through mutational rates, genetically.
 Or does it?